10 Wonderful Things to do in Caye Caulker

 10. Kayak around the island

 Many will tell you that kayaking around Caye Caulker is a worthwhile way to enjoy the island.
 Make your way through The Split by gently paddling out into the turquoise water.
-Kayak at your own pace and let the current guide you, or simply go slow on the water too.
+Kayak at your own pace and let the current guide you, or simply go slow on the water.
 Most lodgings will provide kayaks.
 However, if your hotel does not, you can easily find kayak rentals in areas like those by The Split.